Vinyasa, Ashtanga & 8 Other Types Of Yoga, Explained

 From all-day-every-day leggings to the sea of "Namaste" bumper stickers in your hometown, there’s no doubt that yoga has spread far beyond hippie culture and Madonna.
 No matter who you are, you’ve at least heard the word, and you’ve probably tried a class — if you’re not already a devotee.

-A study conducted this year by Yoga Journal and Yoga Alliance found that more than 36 million people practice yoga in the U.S. And for good reason: Research has linked practicing yoga to better heart health, lower stress, and a reduction in PMS symptoms (yes, please!) and back pain.
+Research has linked practicing yoga to better heart health, lower stress, and a reduction in PMS symptoms and back pain.
 Plus, since yoga hones in on that mind-body connection, it’s also great for promoting body positivity along with better mental health.
 It may even help those of us with anxiety and depression manage symptoms.

 So if you still haven’t jumped on the yoga bandwagon, you’re about 3,000 years behind.